PayString/paystring/readme.md

 **Query parameters (None)**

-The "Get Invoice" method does not accept any query parameters.
+The "Get payment setup details" method does not accept any query parameters.

 **Headers parameters (Required)**